This article will inform you on budgeting while you study at the University of Portsmouth.

 Budgeting can be hard, especially if this is your first time away from home with financial independence, but through budgeting you can manage your finances and stay out of the red.
 The information below should help you to think about where you money come from and where it goes, but if you would like help to plan your budget please contact us, our advisers can sit down with you and help you go through your plans.

-There are many part-time job opportunities for students in Portsmouth.
+If you need to look at boosting your income, have you considered working part-time?
+There are many job opportunities for students in Portsmouth.
 The local town and shopping district already employ a number of our students and Purple Door are always on hand to help students find a job.

 The average costs of utilities depends on how much you use and which utilities you pay for.
 Some privately rented properties include bills within the monthly rent, and halls of residence include bills in their pricing.

-It‘s much much cheaper to go out once a week or so and do a big shop rather than going to the local shops or corner shops and getting little things here and there.
-Keep track of what you buy and how much you spend each month.
+It‘s much, much cheaper to go out once a week or so to a big supermarket and do a big shop rather than going to the local shops or corner shops and getting little things here and there, or even worse, takeaways.
+Why not join up with your housemates and do an online shop to save any travel costs?

 Books and Supplies

+You course will require you to purchase certain textbooks and supplies.
+Factor these in when making your budget.
 When buying books, it is worth bearing in mind that many books can be found online and in bookstores second hand and at a cheaper price.
-The library also holds a number of books in stock and is free to use.
+Ask students in the year above you if they have last year’s copies for sale.

-Budget for having fun and socialising with friends, this way you will never feel pressured into going out and doing something when you’re tight on money.
+Budget for having fun and socialising with friends, it’s an important part of being at university.
+But try not to feel pressured into going out and doing something when you’re tight on money.
+You might find that your friends are in the same boat anyway, they might prefer a cheaper night in too!

-When going out, try to leave your card at home.
-Instead withdraw money and take that with you, this avoids you going over budget and spending more than you intended to.
+When you are going out, try to leave your card at home.
+Instead withdraw cash and take that with you, this avoids you going over budget and spending more than you intended to.
+But always make sure you have a way to get home safely.

 Keeping in touch with friends and family at university is important, make sure you are on the right phone plan for you, check with your phone company that you are making use of all the minutes, texts and data you have.
 If you aren’t using it all, it might be worth changing your contract to a cheaper monthly rate.

 Make sure you keep some money aside for emergencies such as medical and dental costs.
-If you need help with your prescription costs, fill out an HC1 form from your doctors.
+If you need help with your prescription costs, you can apply to pay reduced costs as you are on a low income, ask for an HC1 form from your doctors to apply under the NHS Low Income Scheme.